I love the Big Island. You get a more more diverse experience than any of the other islands.

 North of Kailua-Kona is the Kahala area.
 There are a number of huge resorts.
 Some people who visit the big island spend their entire time at one of these luxury resorts.
 The resorts have many amenities, great restaurants, lots of activities, and beautiful beaches.
 This isn’t my thing, but lots of people love it.
 The Mauna Lani Hotel is arguably the best of the resorts.
 Besides all amenities found at the other resorts, the Maina Lani has what might be the best beach and the Puako Petroglyphs.
 Happily you don’t have to stay in the hotel to visit the beach or the petroglyphs.
 If you are looking for a good beach though, check out Hapuna Beach State Park which is the best beach I have ever visited and is always voted to be the best beach by locals.
 North of the resorts is Lapakahi State Historical Park which is a recreation of an ancient Hawaiian fishing village.

 All the resort hotels have excellent restaurants.
 The best meal we have eaten on the Big Island was served at Mauna Lani’s Canoe House.
 The restaurants at Mauna Kea and the Four Seasons (Pahuia) are also excellent.
-Roy’s Waikoloa Bar and Grill continues in this small chains tradition of delivering excellent food to each of the Islands.
-We enjoyed meails at Bamboo and Coast Grille.
-The first time we ate at the Cafe Pesto we had an excellent meal.
-The second visit was just ok.
+Roy’s Waikoloa Bar and Grill continues like most members of the chain deliver excellent food.

 Waimea, North Coast, and Mauna Kea